mmm-ui/telegraf/docs/README.md

 ##### setPassportDataErrors

-Informs a user that some of the Telegram Passport elements they provided contains errors.
+Informs a user that some Telegram Passport elements they provided contains errors.
 The user will not be able to re-submit their Passport to you until the errors are fixed (the contents of the field for which you returned the error must change).